Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

 1. Replace the default text with the following query.
 The SQL code sends an alert if a person is detected for the first time in a 15-second window.

     ```sql
   -- PERSON DETECTION: Define threshold for detection
   WITH personDetection AS(
-      SELECT count(*) as countPerson
+  SELECT label,confidence,count(*) as countPerson
   FROM input
-      GROUP BY TUMBLINGWINDOW(second,0.5)
+  GROUP BY TUMBLINGWINDOW(millisecond,500),label,confidence
-      HAVING label='person' and confidence>50
+  HAVING label='person' and confidence>50)
-   )
   -- Send alert only if it's the first time in 15s
-   SELECT 'alert' FROM personDetection
+  SELECT 'alert' as alert FROM personDetection
   WHERE countPerson>10
   AND  ISFIRST(second, 15) OVER (WHEN countPerson>10)=1
-    ```

 1. Select **Save**.

 ### Configure IoT Edge settings